paparaeluiza/paparaeluiza.github.io/_posts/in-my-mind/2015-09-07-developing.md

 But today it was a big day.
 Together with my internship coordinator, Lars, we discussed about my future theme for the BA report.
 The conversation turned out so productive, that not only I set the problem statement but also the analysis questions.

 I was thinking today abut this moment, the __OH__ moment, when you know you just have it, that it is yours.
-The creative people will name it the epiphany, is that phase when all the puzzle pieces fit together, and you can see nothing but light. :boom:
+The creative people will name it epiphany, is that phase when all the puzzle pieces fit together, and you can see nothing but light. :boom:
 Well the moment didn't turned me blind but I become aware that there is a direction.

 I am still thinking at what happened today and the process that I am passing through, and how situations like this sets hope.
 I feel incredible joy when I create value, when I am developing, when I am trying.